 These are personal experiences made in a volatile world, and they reflect that world right back at us, even by accident.
 House on Fire, came from Warren’s haunting feeling that a friend who was taking too many sleeping pills might forget to turn his stove off.
 It was written before Greta Thunberg made the expression a rallying cry.

 There’s one song Nic sings to his teenage son who was dealing with climate change anxiety and drifting into uncharted independence.
 The band carries it out slowly together into a sweet blue horizon.
 Warren wrote the words to another shortly after losing his father.
 It’s about the things we inherit not necessarily being the things we want.
 In a broader sense, that’s where a lot of people find themselves right now.

 Making music is their collective way of processing it.
 Plants and Animals are Nicolas Basque, Warren Spicer and Matthew Woodley.
-The Jungle is their shortest album yet and almost certainly their boldest.
+The Jungle, released in October 2020 on Secret City Records, is their shortest album yet and almost certainly their boldest.
 Eight acts in a world full of noise.
-It comes out in October 2020.